genophenoenvo/neon-efi-challenge/RFR/README.md

-# Random Forest Regressor
+# Machine Learning Models

-This folder contains the scripts, models, and data needed to forecast phenology (as measured by gcc_90) using machine learning methods for the [NEON Ecological Forecast Challenge](https://ecoforecast.org/efi-rcn-forecast-challenges/).
-The challenge requires gcc_90 predictions for the next 35 days for 8 NEON sites.
-Three versions using random forest regressor are used here.
+This folder contains the scripts, models, and data needed to forecast phenology (as measured by gcc_90 and/or rcc_90) using machine learning models for the [NEON Ecological Forecast Challenge](https://ecoforecast.org/efi-rcn-forecast-challenges/).
+The challenges included:
+* <b>Spring 2021</b>: gcc_90 and gcc_sd predictions for the next 35 days for 8 NEON sites.
+Three versions using random forest regressor (PEG_RFR0, PEG_RFR, PEG_RFR2) were submitted.

+* <b>Fall 2021:</b> gcc_90, gcc_sd, rcc_90, rcc_sd predictions for the next 35 days for 8 NEON sites.
+Continued submissions of the previous three versions of models using Random Forest Regressor, and developed a new model incorporating an ensemble ML approach (PEG_FUSION_0)

+* <b>Spring 2022:</b> gcc_90, gcc_sd, rcc_90, rcc_sd predictions for the next 35 days for 18 NEON sites.
+Continued submission of PEG_FUSION_0 from the previous season after extending to 18 sites and developed a new idea using identical PEG_FUSION_0 models and submitted a new forecast (PEG_FUSION_1).

 ## Modeling approach
+### Spring 2021

+### Fall 2021

+### Spring 2022

 Two models use the previous 5 days gcc value and (t-5) to (t+19)th days' gcc value from last year in order to predict gcc for t to (t+36)th day.

 * `PEG_RFR0/` folder: